poweihuang17/practice_leetcode_and_interview/Cracking_for_ML_and_DL/Tools/Numpy/Learning_note_0409.md

 - matrix operation : * for element-wise, dot for matrix multiplication
 - random.random- initialize a random matrix
 - sum/min/max could be applied through axis.
 The axis=i means for loop through the ith index.

+## Basic operation II
+- argmin: index of minimum value: flattened index
+- argmax: index of maximum value
+- Why flattened index?
+I don't know...
+- mean and average are all for calculation of average number.
+- Half of this clip.
+Maybe need to stop.
+- median/cumsum/diff : easy to understand
+- nonzero: this is really hard to understand why do we need this.
+- sort: sort by each row.
+- transpose
+- clip: saturation
+- Each operation could select axis

+##